amora479/website/content/course/bju/content/cps230/labs/lab4.md

 * Stepping through the program with a debugger (either VS or WinDBG)
 * Modifying the program to print your name/information

+If you are not printing a physical copy, make sure to list in the report any help you received as well as a statement that all work is your own.
+Help received from the professor does not need to be listed.
+The electronic report should be submitted along with your code.

+If you are printing out your report, staple one of the department honesty sheets to the top listing the help received on the sheet.
+Turn this printed report in at the beginning of the class period after the due date.

 ## Submission

 Submit your completed `lab4.asm` and your report file, which must be named either: